kmana1995/NHL_schedule_optimization/README.md

 An example of the run can be found at the bottom of the main .py file, under the if __name__ == '__main__' statement.

+## Read the paper

-A paper discussing the method is titled NHL_Schedule_Optimization.pdf
+A paper discussing the method can be found in the repository or at https://github.com/kmana1995/NHL_schedule_optimization/blob/master/NHL_Schedule_Optimization.pdf.